vimanasystems/ZeroTrustBSD/README.md

 - In **Anguilla**, a cross-border interconnection project used **BGP over dark fiber** to link government sites, with ZeroTrustBSD acting as the CE function, enforcing **CARP failover** and **VXLAN segmentation** between departments.
 The system survived a fiber cut due to coastal erosion, with **automatic failover to a microwave backup**.

-- For **Digicel’s Smart Grid** in Sint Maarten, ZeroTrustBSD was deployed to secure **SCADA communications** between power substations and the control center.
+- For **Mobile Telecom Company’s Smart Grid** in Sint Maarten, ZeroTrustBSD was deployed to secure **SCADA communications** between power substations and the control center.
 The system used **jails for service isolation**, **Suricata for anomaly detection**, and **Wazuh for FIM on critical OT binaries**.
 All traffic was encrypted with **WireGuard**, and logs were signed and stored on ZFS snapshots.

-- During a **disaster recovery exercise** in the French Caribbean, ZeroTrustBSD was deployed on **Raspberry Pi 4 units** inside waterproof enclosures, powered by solar panels, and connected via **srsRAN + Starlink**.
+- During a **disaster recovery exercise** in the French Caribbean, ZeroTrustBSD was deployed on **Raspberry Pi 4 units** inside waterproof enclosures, powered by solar panels, and connected via **srsRAN + SATCOM and Sub-terrestrial Fiber optics.**.
 The nodes formed a **BGP mesh**, with **CARP for HA**, and enforced **zero-trust access** to emergency services.
 The entire stack was **signed, version-controlled, and auditable**.

 These deployments prove that **sovereignty is not a feature of the cloud**.
 It is a function of **design, discipline, and open-source truth**.

 ## 🛰️ Tactical Networking: Built for War, Not Meetings

 Tactical networking, within the ZeroTrustBSD framework, is not a convenience layer for remote access.
 It is a **survivable communications architecture** engineered for environments where infrastructure is degraded, contested, or absent.
-It assumes failure at every level — from physical links to cryptographic trust — and enforces resilience through protocol-level redundancy, cryptographic integrity, and autonomous policy enforcement.
+It assumes failure at every level, from physical links to cryptographic trust and enforces resilience through protocol-level redundancy, cryptographic integrity, and autonomous policy enforcement.
 This is not enterprise networking scaled down.
 It is **military-grade networking scaled out**, designed for sovereignty, mobility, and survival in the most hostile conditions.

-At its core, ZeroTrustBSD treats the network as a **dynamic, hostile, and ephemeral medium** — not a trusted transport.
+At its core, ZeroTrustBSD treats the network as a **dynamic, hostile, and ephemeral medium**, not a trusted transport.
 Every link is assumed to be monitored, every node potentially compromised, and every route subject to disruption.
 The system responds not with fragility, but with **adaptive resilience**, leveraging a combination of **VXLAN-based microsegmentation**, **BGP-driven topology convergence**, **CARP-based high availability**, and **R-SPAN for passive forensic visibility**.
 These are not features.
 They are **tactical primitives** — the building blocks of a sovereign edge.

 The foundation of this architecture is **VXLAN (Virtual Extensible LAN)**, used to extend Layer 2 segments across IP transport networks.
 Unlike traditional VLANs, which are constrained by physical topology, VXLAN enables **logical segmentation** across geographically dispersed sites, allowing for consistent policy enforcement regardless of physical location.
 In ZeroTrustBSD, VXLAN overlays are terminated at the edge of each enclave, with **anchored `pf.conf` rulesets** enforcing strict inter-segment access control.
 Each segment is treated as a **zero-trust zone**, where identity, not IP address, determines access.
 This model aligns with the **Purdue Enterprise Reference Architecture (PERA)** for industrial control systems, ensuring that OT/ICS environments are isolated from IT and DMZ segments, even when traversing shared underlay networks.

 Routing within this environment is managed through **BGP (Border Gateway Protocol)**, specifically `openbgpd`, the OpenBSD implementation of the protocol.
 BGP is not used here for internet peering, but as a **dynamic control plane for private, secure overlays**.
 It enables **autonomous route convergence** in multi-homed or meshed topologies, allowing for rapid failover when a primary link fails.
 The system maintains multiple paths to critical destinations, with **health-based path selection** using active probing (ICMP, TCP, BFD) to detect link degradation before packet loss occurs.
 This is not static routing with failover scripts.
 It is **self-healing networking**, where the system reacts to environmental changes in real time, without human intervention.

 High availability is enforced through **CARP (Common Address Redundancy Protocol)**, OpenBSD’s native implementation of a fault-tolerant virtual IP mechanism.
 CARP allows two or more ZeroTrustBSD nodes to share a virtual IP address, with one acting as master and the others in backup mode.
 State synchronization is minimal — only the virtual IP and its associated MAC address are shared — ensuring that the system remains lightweight and secure.
 In the event of a node failure, the backup assumes the virtual IP within seconds, maintaining connectivity without requiring client reconfiguration.
 This is not a load balancer.
 It is a **survivable perimeter**, capable of withstanding hardware failure, power loss, or physical destruction.

 To ensure that attacks can be detected and analyzed, ZeroTrustBSD integrates **R-SPAN (Remote Switched Port Analyzer)** for passive network monitoring.
 R-SPAN allows traffic from one or more source ports to be mirrored across an IP network to a remote analyzer, enabling centralized visibility in distributed environments.
 In tactical deployments, this is used to feed traffic into **Suricata** for inline IDS/IPS, **Zeek** for passive telemetry, and **Wazuh** for log correlation and compliance mapping.
 The mirrored traffic is encrypted using IPsec or WireGuard, ensuring that the monitoring channel itself cannot be exploited.
 This is not surveillance.
 It is **forensic readiness** — the ability to reconstruct events after a breach, even in air-gapped or disconnected environments.

 The integration of **SATCOM (Satellite Communications)** and **SD-RAN (Software-Defined Radio Access Network)** further extends the reach of this architecture. **Starlink** is used as a high-throughput, low-latency WAN link, capable of delivering gigabit-class connectivity to remote or mobile command posts.
 The system handles Starlink’s **Carrier-Grade NAT (CGNAT)** through **Tailscale** or **OpenVPN**, enabling inbound connections without requiring public IP allocation. **srsRAN**, an open-source 4G/5G stack, is deployed within FreeBSD jails or OpenBSD VMM instances to create private mobile networks for tactical units.
 These networks support **network slicing**, **edge computing**, and **quantum-safe encryption**, ensuring that mobile communications remain secure and sovereign.

 All configuration changes are **cryptographically signed** using `signify`, OpenBSD’s digital signature tool.
 This ensures that only authorized administrators can modify firewall rules, routing tables, or system settings.
 The entire `/etc` directory is version-controlled and monitored for integrity using `unveil(2)` and `pledge(2)`, preventing unauthorized modifications even if an attacker gains root access.
 This is not configuration management.
 It is **policy sovereignty** — the ability to prove, at any moment, that the system is running exactly what it should be running.

 In operational terms, this architecture has been deployed in real-world scenarios:
 - Securing the **Central Bank of Sint Maarten** after Hurricane Irma, using satellite and radio links to restore core banking functions.